micmejia/bible-dump/AMPC/Romans/Rom 2.md

-They show that the essential requirements of the Law are written in their hearts _and_ are operating there, with which their consciences (sense of right and wrong) also bear witness; and their [moral] [^e]decisions (their arguments of reason, their condemning or approving [^f]thoughts) will accuse or perhaps defend _and_ excuse [them]
+They show that the essential requirements of the Law are written in their hearts _and_ are operating there, with which their consciences (sense of right and wrong) also bear witness; and their [moral] decisions (their arguments of reason, their condemning or approving thoughts) will accuse or perhaps defend _and_ excuse [them]